nianticlabs/panoptic-forecasting/README.md

 - `scripts/odom/run_odom_train.sh` trains the egomotion prediction model.
 - `scripts/odom/export_odom.sh` exports the odometry predictions, which can then be used during evaluation by other models
 - `scripts/bg/run_bg_train.sh` trains the background prediction model.
 - `scripts/bg/run_export_bg_val.sh` exports predictions make by the background using input reprojected point clouds which come from using predicted egomotion.
 - `scripts/fg/run_fg_train.sh` trains the foreground prediction model.
 - `scripts/fg/run_fg_eval_panoptic.sh` produces final panoptic semgnetation predictions based on the trained foreground model and exported background predictions.
-This also uses predicted egomotion as input.
+This also uses predicted egomotion as input. **Note that the background export script must be run before this one so that the full panoptic segmentation outputs can be generated.**

 We provide our pretrained foreground, background, and egomotion prediction models.
 The data downloading script additionally downloads these models into the directory `pretrained_models/`